Health Risks for Family Caregivers

-Family caregivers provide unpaid but crucial support to family members, partners, and friends living with serious disabling health conditions.
+Health Risks for Family Caregivers.
+Family caregivers provide unpaid but crucial support to family members, partners, and friends living with seriously disabling health conditions.
 The health and other needs of these caregivers, however, are frequently overlooked.

 Benefits of Caregiving

 More than 80% of caregivers report positive experiences of caregiving including the satisfaction of providing quality care, supporting the wishes of the care recipient, giving back to someone who has cared for them and following or modeling a tradition of care in their family.
 They also report a sense of meaning and purpose in their lives, personal growth, and pride in their role.